-Rear park aid (Reverse sensing system) (if equipped)
+PARK AID (Reverse sensing system-if equipped)

 This feature sounds a warning tone to warn the driver of obstacles near the rear bumper, and functions only when R (Reverse) gear is selected.
+Press RESET to turn the rear park assist off.